-Once you have been accepted to Case Western Reserve University you will gain access to the University Roadmap (in May through your CWRU email).
+Once you have been accepted to Case Western Reserve University you will gain access to the University Roadmap on May 4 and can access the housing application.
 Students will have the opportunity to choose their exact room through our online assignment system through the Roadmap once they apply.
-This process begins at 9 PM EST on May 26, 2022.
-After the selection deadline, we will be completing assignments manually.
+This process begins at 7 PM EST on June 8, 2023.
+We will also be releasing more rooms on Thursday, June 15th at 7 PM EST, and Thursday, June 22nd at 7 PM EST. After the selection deadline, we will be completing assignments manually.

 Case Western Reserve University has a two-year residency requirement.
 All first- and second-year unmarried undergraduate students who do not live at a parent's permanent residence within 40 miles of campus must live on-campus and participate in the University board plan.
-If you are eligible to commute, you can indicate this on the housing checklist of the roadmap.
+If you are eligible to commute, you will need to complete a housing release request.

 Vaccination Status Statement

 Ohio Revised Code section 1713.55 requires that every student submit a statement on his/her vaccination status for meningitis and hepatitis B before they can live on campus.
 The form must be submitted online before you can continue working on the housing application.